epogrebnyak/lamr/README.md

 26 27 28 29
 ```

-When running `lamr code cal` you will get:
+`lamr code cal --no-comment` will provide you a code listing:

 ```python
 """Print today's date and a calendar for current month."""